Thursday, January 31, 2019

 D. before 1784 in (probably) Vincennes, Virginia Territory

-Jean-Baptiste Ravellette was a very late-arrival into New France—he came as a soldier fighting against the British just before they took over Quebec.
-He was born on December 14, 1724 in Morannes, France, a village in the western part of the country.
+Jean-Baptiste was born on December 14, 1724 in Morannes, France, a village in the western part of the country.
 His parents were Marcellus Ravalet and Jane Durandeau; his father was a potter.
 It’s not known if Jean-Baptiste had any brothers and sisters; his mother died by the time he was 6-years-old, then his father married three more times within 5 years.
 By 1733, the family lived in Tiercé, a few miles downriver from Jean-Baptiste’s birth place.

 Nothing more is known of Jean-Baptiste until he turned up in a marriage record in Detroit at the age of 33.
 On September 25, 1758, he married Marie-Françoise Rosalie Fauvel, a 17-year-old girl who lived in the area.
 Jean-Baptiste was identified as a “soldier in the troops of the navy, in the company of Baune.”
-He seems to have been serving as part of the military force who was fighting the British during the French and Indian War.
-Although Fort Detroit wasn’t at the center of the action, 400 French soldiers were sent there during the war, and Jean-Baptiste was likely one of them.
+The date falls right in the middle of the struggle to hold onto New France.
+As the English threatened even the most remote outposts, Detroit was seen as the last chance to keep anything.
+Four hundred French soldiers were sent there, and Jean-Baptiste must have been one of them.

-Jean-Baptiste and his young bride made their home at Detroit for the next few years.
-Their first child was born near the time they were married, so it’s very likely Marie-Françoise was pregnant before their wedding.
+As the war was ending in defeat for the French, Jean-Baptiste and his young bride made their home at Detroit.
+Their first child was born near the time they were married, so it’s very likely Françoise was pregnant before their wedding.
 By 1772, they had five more children, some of whom probably died young.
-Detroit fell under British authority in 1762 and a census was taken of all of the French inhabitants; Jean-Baptiste wasn’t listed, but it’s possible he was living outside of the area that was enumerated or he was simply missed.
+Detroit fell under British authority in 1762, and a census was taken of all of the French inhabitants; Jean-Baptiste wasn’t listed, but it’s possible he was living outside of the area that was enumerated or he was simply missed

 By early 1767, Jean-Baptiste and his family had moved to Post Vincennes in present-day Indiana.
 Although the British had a presence at the fort in the village, the French people were free to maintain their community and culture.
 One of the challenges was the absence of a permanent priest, and the baptisms of some of his children were recorded by the town’s notary.
 His youngest child, Marie-Therese, was baptized by the visiting priest in 1773 when the girl was nearly a year-old.
 Later that decade, Vincennes was the site of an important battle in the Revolutionary War.
 It was said that the French citizens helped the American forces capture Fort Vincennes from the British, but it’s not known if Jean-Baptiste played any role in the fight.

 Jean-Baptiste spent the rest of his life in Vincennes, likely dying in about 1783.
-His wife Marie-Françoise died sometime before him.
+His wife Françoise died sometime before him.
 Their descendants continued to live in Vincennes for many generations.

 Children: